qunitjs/qunit/docs/assert/ok.md

 `ok( state [, message ] )`

-A boolean check, equivalent to CommonJS's assert.ok() and JUnit's assertTrue().
+A boolean check.
 Passes if the first argument is truthy.

 | name               | description                          |
 |--------------------|--------------------------------------|